-3.2 Models
+3.2.1 Models

-An EZ-SCREEN LS Basic "System" refers to a compatible emitter and receiver of equal length and resolution (available in pairs or separately) and their cordsets.
-Mounting hardware is ordered separately for each emitter and receiver.
-Specialpurpose mounting brackets are also available.
-Depending on the connection option, interfacing solutions include IM-T-... modules, redundant positively guided contactors, safety modules/controllers, and muting modules.
+An EZ-SCREEN LS "System" refers to a compatible emitter and receiver of equal length and resolution (available in pairs or separately), including cascaded sensors, and their cordsets.
+Mounting hardware may be included with each emitter and receiver, depending on model.
+Special-purpose mounting brackets both for standalone pairs and for cascades are also available.
+Depending on the connection option, interfacing solutions include IM-T-.. modules, redundant positively guided contactors, safety modules/controllers, and muting modules.